dbsloan/pcs_astral/README.md

 Perl - The provided Perl script should be called by users (pcs_astral.pl).
 Perl is pre-installed in most Mac OSX and Linux distributions.

 ASTRAL - The Perl script calls [ASTRAL](https://github.com/smirarab/ASTRAL), which must be installed, and the user must provide the full path and file name for the ASTRAL jar file.
-The script has been tested with ASTRAL 4.7.12, 4.10.5, and 4.11.1  but would likely work with other versions of ASTRAL 4.
-It does not currently work with ASTRAL 5, but that will be updated shortly.
+The script has been tested with ASTRAL versions 4.7.12, 4.10.5, 4.11.1, and 5.6.3 but would likely work with other versions of ASTRAL.

 Java - ASTRAL is written in Java, so Java JDK should be installed and in your PATH.